 - Just Following Orders: Captain Atom declares that as an Air Force officer he intends to follow his orders to prevent Question from being rescued.
 He ignores the obvious indications that Question has been tortured in custody (which means that his orders are illegal and his military oath actually requires him to disobey them).

-- Reality Ensues: During his confrontation with the Question, Luthor rhetorically asks if the conspiracy theorist knew how much power he would have to give up if he actually became President, he'd have to give up the unrestrained power and influence he has through LexCorp in order to be a public servant who would be kept in check by the other government branches and foreign countries.
+- Reality Ensues: During his confrontation with the Question, Luthor rhetorically asks if the conspiracy theorist knew how much power he would have to give up if he actually became President.
+In Luthor's case, he'd have to surrender the unrestrained power and influence he has through LexCorp in order to be a public servant, and would be kept in check by the other government branches and foreign countries.
 It is uncertain how the Justice Lords' version of Lex managed to get away with it before his death.

 - Sadistic Choice: Eiling tells Captain Atom that his Air Force commission has been reactivated and has a decision to make.
 In the end, he follows orders and tries to prevent the heroes from saving the Question.